jean-moulinette/open-dj/README.md

 A simple personnal DIY node.js server which aim to make your local speakers accessible from web clients.

+Please note that this project is for fun and learning, nothing serious.

 ## OS Support

 No windows